harvard-library/aspace-import-excel/user_documentation/archival_objects_instructions.md

 ## <a name="spreadsheet">Using the Template to Create a Spreadsheet</a>

-The Excel Spreadsheet template for importing Archival Objects is at https://github.com/harvard-library/aspace-import-excel/blob/master/templates/aspace_import_excel_template.xlsx .
+**aspace-import-excel v3.0** introduces an [expanded Excel Spreadsheet template](../templates/extended_aspace_import_excel_template.xlsx) with new functionality for importing Archival Objects.

+The new functionality consists of support for:

+* Individually setting the publish/unpublish flags for <a href="#note">Notes</a>.

+The code is backward-compatible with the the original [Excel Spreadsheet template](../templates/aspace_import_excel_template.xlsx) so you may continue using the original if it meets your needs.

-Use **Save as**  *(your new filename}*.xlsx to begin creating your spreadsheet.
+Once you've opened the tempate, use **Save as**  *(your new filename}*.xlsx to begin filling in your spreadsheet.

 The template is designed to be flexible enough to accommodate different workflows.
-The first row is the place where you can put identifying information, such as "Foo Collection".
+The *first row* is the place where you can put identifying information, such as "Foo Collection".

 As long as you **don't edit** the **row** marked *"ArchivesSpace field code"*, you may hide, delete, or rearrange **columns** to suit your workflow.
-Indeed, you will see that there are a few already-hidden columns; these are not currently used, but may be used in future enhancements.
+Indeed, you will see that there are a few already-hidden columns; these are not currently used, but may be used in future enhancements. **_DO NOT_** hide required columns.

 **Note**  that some columns already have in-column drop down data validation defined.
 You may of course add more of these, or edit the ones that are already defined.
 See [The Excel help page](https://support.office.com/en-us/article/Apply-data-validation-to-cells-29FECBCC-D1B9-42C1-9D76-EFF3CE5F7249) to learn how to create these.